SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and an input value of ``"Brian"``.
 The function returns a tailored greeting in each case.

-The contents of this function could actually be simplified further, to combine the message creation and the return statement into one line:
+The contents of this function can be simplified further, to combine the message creation and the return statement into one line:

 .. testcode:: functionDeclaration